 Use #ThanksgivingDay to post on social media.

-In September 1620, a small ship called the Mayflower left Plymouth, England, carrying 102 passengers—an assortment of religious separatists seeking a new home where they could freely practice their faith and other individuals lured by the promise of prosperity and land ownership in the New World.
+In September 1620, a small ship called the Mayflower left Plymouth, England.
+The ship carried 102 passengers—an assortment of religious separatists seeking a new home where they could freely practice their faith and other individuals lured by the promise of prosperity and land ownership in the New World.
 After a treacherous and uncomfortable crossing that lasted 66 days, they dropped anchor near the tip of Cape Cod, far north of their intended destination at the mouth of the Hudson River.
 One month later, the Mayflower crossed Massachusetts Bay, where the Pilgrims, as they are now commonly known, began the work of establishing a village at Plymouth.

-Squanto was a member of the Pawtuxet tribe who had been kidnapped by an English sea captain and sold into slavery before escaping to London and returning to his homeland on an exploratory expedition.
+Squanto was a member of the Pawtuxet tribe, had been kidnapped by an English sea captain and sold into slavery before escaping to London and returning to his homeland on an exploratory expedition.
 Squanto taught the Pilgrims, weakened by malnutrition and illness, how to cultivate corn, extract sap from maple trees, catch fish in the rivers and avoid poisonous plants.
-He also helped the settlers forge an alliance with the Wampanoag, a local tribe, which would endure for more than 50 years and tragically remains one of the sole examples of harmony between European colonists and Native Americans.
+He also helped the settlers forge an alliance with the Wampanoag, a local tribe.
+The alliance would endure for more than 50 years, and tragically remains one of the sole examples of harmony between European colonists and Native Americans.

 This history of Thanksgiving provided by www.History.com.
 For more information on Thanksgiving, go to http://www.history.com/topics/thanksgiving/history-of-thanksgiving.

 Pilgrims held their second Thanksgiving celebration in 1623 to mark the end of a long drought that had threatened the year’s harvest and prompted Governor Bradford to call for a religious fast.
 Days of fasting and thanksgiving on an annual or occasional basis became common practice in other New England settlements as well.
-During the American Revolution, the Continental Congress designated one or more days of thanksgiving a year, and in 1789 George Washington issued the first Thanksgiving proclamation by the national government of the United States; in it, he called upon Americans to express their gratitude for the happy conclusion to the country’s war of independence and the successful ratification of the U.S. Constitution.
+During the American Revolution, the Continental Congress designated one or more days of thanksgiving a year.
+In 1789 George Washington issued the first Thanksgiving proclamation by the national government of the United States; in it, he called upon Americans to express their gratitude for the happy conclusion to the country’s war of independence and the successful ratification of the U.S. Constitution.
 His successors John Adams and James Madison also designated days of thanks during their presidencies.

-At the height of the Civil War in 1863, Abraham Lincoln finally heeded her request in 1863, at the height of the Civil War, in a proclamation entreating all Americans to ask God to “commend to his tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife” and to “heal the wounds of the nation.”
-He scheduled Thanksgiving for the final Thursday in November, and it was celebrated on that day every year until 1939 when Franklin D. Roosevelt moved the holiday up a week in an attempt to spur retail sales during the Great Depression.
-Roosevelt’s plan, known derisively as Franksgiving, was met with passionate opposition, and in 1941 the president reluctantly signed a bill making Thanksgiving the fourth Thursday in November.
+At the height of the Civil War in 1863, Abraham Lincoln finally heeded her request.
+In a proclamation, he entreated all Americans to ask God to “commend to his tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife” and to “heal the wounds of the nation.”
+President Lincoln scheduled Thanksgiving for the final Thursday in November.
+It was celebrated on that day every year until 1939 when Franklin D. Roosevelt moved the holiday up a week in an attempt to spur retail sales during the Great Depression.
+Roosevelt’s plan, known derisively as Franksgiving, was met with passionate opposition.
+In 1941, the president reluctantly signed a bill making Thanksgiving the fourth Thursday in November.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!

-November 28, 2019
+28 November 2019

-November 26, 2020
+26 November 2020

-November 25, 2021
+25 November 2021

-November 24, 2022
+24 November 2022